noahlittle/SaskOpenCOVID19Data/README.md

 # Saskatchewan Open COVID-19 Data

+### June 23 Note
+The update will be delayed today as I attempt to determine which nine non-resident cases were removed today.

+## Overview

 This is a collection of all publicly available case, testing, recovery, hospitalization, fatality and policy data for Saskatchewan during the ongoing COVID-19 Pandemic.
 Please read this document and familiarize yourself with our [methodology](https://github.com/noahlittle/SaskOpenCOVID19Data/blob/master/METHODOLOGY.md) prior to any use due to some important data notes.
 For clarification of any definitions or abbreviations used, please refer to [key.csv](https://github.com/noahlittle/SaskOpenCOVID19Data/blob/master/key.csv).
 If you wish to view the data rather than download it, all data is available to be viewed online [here](https://docs.google.com/spreadsheets/d/e/2PACX-1vSpXwT4tlmuwbCyI-IkkJZNVEYu2IjuxieoNDpW_ibIMY1niFDkn17_ZWYWvz5nq-X6mNLF_gm3U9XL/pubhtml).

 Updates are made Monday through Saturday by 2:30CST.
 Sunday's updates are included in the updates posted on Mondays.